Bi-BitArt/HarvardX-ML-Portfolio/section02_decision_trees_II/notes.md

 (minimize over p and tₚ)
 → [ (N₁ / N) × MSE(R₁) ] + [ (N₂ / N) × MSE(R₂) ]

-where:
-- N₁ and N₂ are the number of data points in Region 1 and Region 2
-- N is the total number of data points
-- MSE(R₁) and MSE(R₂) are the mean squared errors in each region

 - It measures how far the predicted values are from the actual values.
 - The differences are squared, so **larger errors are penalized more**.